UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team02-streetviewseg.md

 ---

-> In this project, we'll delve into the topic of developing model and applying semantic segmentations on fine-grained urban structures based on pretrained Segformer model.
-We will explore techniques to enhance the model performance
+> In this project, we delve into the topic of developing model to apply semantic segmentations on fine-grained urban structures based on pretrained Segformer model.
+We explore 3 approaches to enhance the model performance, and analyze the result of each.

 <!--more-->
 {: class="table-of-content"}